SantaLauk/santalauk.github.io/_posts/2026-06-22-ai-and-cybersecurity-europes-growing-reckoning.md

 ---

 Europe's approach to cybersecurity has, for years, moved at the pace of policy: measured, considered, shaped by committees and review cycles.
-That is not a criticism.
+That is not criticism.
 It reflects how the region prefers to govern technology, carefully and with broad consensus.
 The difficulty is that the threats this framework is designed to address operate on a very different timeline.